percona/pmm-doc/docs/how-to/configure.md

 ## VictoriaMetrics alerts

-The Prometheus Alertmanager manages alerts from Prometheus, deduplicating, grouping, and routing them to the appropriate receiver or display component.
 VictoriaMetrics [vmalert](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmalert/README.md) manages alerts.
 It is compatible with [Prometheus Alertmanager](https://github.com/prometheus/alertmanager).

-This section lets you configure integration of Prometheus with an external Alertmanager.

 * The **Alertmanager URL** field should contain the URL of the Alertmanager which would serve your PMM alerts.